u-boot/u-boot/doc/driver-model/spi-howto.rst

 method for cs_info() to deal with this.
 If you don't provide it, then the device tree will be used to determine what chip selects are valid.

-Return -ENODEV if the supplied chip select is invalid, or 0 if it is valid.
+Return -EINVAL if the supplied chip select is invalid, or 0 if it is valid.
 If you don't provide the cs_info() method, 0 is assumed for all chip selects that do not appear in the device tree.